BIMIB-DISCo/J-Space.jl/README.md

 - `drive_mut_rate`.
 Real number, probability of generate a new driver (i.e., subclones) after a division event.
 - `average_driver_mut_rate`.
 Real number,  average birth rate advantage a driver mutation
 - `std_driver_mut_rate`.
 Real number, standard deviation of the birth rate advantage of a driver mutation
+- `t_bottleneck`.
+An array of real number, it contains the list of times of several bottleneck.
+- `ratio_bottleneck`.
+An array if real number, it contains the ratio of total alive cells that will die at times into `t_bottleneck`
 ### Parameters of the sampling
 - `Random_sampling`.
 Integer, if 1  Random sampling, if 0 circular/spherical sampling
 - `num_cell`.
 Integer, number of sampled cells